esraerdem/coaches/software/GUI/README.txt

 robotreceiver must contain the IP and port of the GUI.
 To retrieve this information you can consult the output of the tcp_interface node.

 value contains the instruction.
-By the moment, display_text_welcome and display_image_toilets are supported.
+By the moment, the following commands are supported:
+ - display_text_welcome
+ - display_image_toilets
+ - display_text_toilets
+ - display_text_needhelp
+ - display_text_office